kovashikawa/kovashikawa/README.md

 I have a strong background in economics and data science.

+I am currently pursuing a MicroMasters in Statistics and Data Science from MIT, further enhancing my expertise in the field.
 I have a solid educational foundation from [FGV – EPGE](https://epge.fgv.br/en) and extensive experience using various software tools and programming languages for data analysis.

 My expertise encompasses economic analysis, machine learning, and full-stack development.